mdb/mdb.github.io/content/blog/2022-12-12-kubernetes-controller-pattern.md

   --resource=false
 ```

-The `operator-sdk create api` command creates a `controllers/deployment_controller.go`, which will serve as the backbone of the `sidecar-injector` controller.
+The `operator-sdk create api` command creates a `controllers/deployment_controller.go` file, which will serve as the backbone of the `sidecar-injector` controller.
 Most notably, the `DeploymentReconciler#Reconcile` method will home the core of relevant control loop, _reconciling_ desired and actual state on Deployment resources by injecting a sidecar container to each Pod template (stay tuned on `controllers/suite_test.go`; more on that down the road):

 ```
 tree controllers